Viktor Bolkhovitinov

 Viktor Fyodorovich Bolkhovitinov (Виктор Фёдорович Болховитинов) (4 February 1899 – 29 January 1970) was a Soviet engineer and team-leader of the developers of the Bereznyak-Isayev BI-1 aircraft.
 He was also the lead designer of the Bolkhovitinov DB-A bomber named after him.

 Bolkhovitinov was one of the first graduates of the Zhukovsky Academy.
 In 1934, he designed a modernized version of the Tupolev TB-3 bomber called the DB-A (long-range bomber of the academy).
 On August 12 of 1937, a DB-A attempted to fly over the North Pole to the USA, but the crew perished.

-In 1937, he designed the "S" or "Spartak", a small sleek high-speed bomber with a long greenhouse canopy.
+In 1937, he designed the "S" or "Spartak", a small, sleek, high-speed bomber with a long greenhouse canopy.
 Two contra-rotating props were driven by a pair of Klimov M-103 V-12 engines.
 Development of the aircraft and its planned variants was discontinued when the war began.

-In 1940, Bolkhovitinov became head of his own experimental design bureau OKB-293.
+In 1940, Bolkhovitinov became head of his experimental design bureau OKB-293.
 Based on a plane design by Bereznyak and Bolkhovitinov a few years earlier, and inspired by the attempt of NII-3 to build a ramjet powered plane, Bolkhovitinov decided to build a rocket-powered short-range interceptor.
 This was the BI-1.

 In 1944, A.G.
 Kostakov, head of the State Institute of Reactive Technology (GIRT) was arrested.
 GIRT and Bolkhovitinov's OKB-293 were merged into the 'Scientific-Research Institute 1' (NII-1), a new jet propulsion research institute.
 Bolkhovitinov was head of research in NII-1.
 In 1946, his division was turned over to Matus Bisnovat, forming Zavod 293.

 Bolkhovitinov received a doctorate in 1947 and became a full-time professor at the Zhukovsky Air Force Engineering Academy in 1949.